Civil Rights Movement in Kentucky Oral History Project

 I attended a viewing party at Centre College where Helen Fisher Frye, former head of the NAACP in Danville, participated in the panel discussion.
 She commented on how she considered racism to be a worse problem today than in her childhood.
 Students were surprised by this as she went on to explain how the end of legal segregation had obscured the reality of racism making it harder to recognize how insidious the problem truly was.
 That was in 2002 and events of today clearly echo her observations and fears.

 As this nation continues to confront the complex challenges of race in America, those entrusted with collecting and preserving the stories from our past must continue to bring individual experience to the conversation.
 There are hundreds of interviews in Kentucky archives that shed light on this issue and there remain countless stories to record and explore in an effort to bring historical perspective to this nation’s ongoing dialogue on race and social justice.

-On the KET website you can view “Living the Story,” “The Rest of the Story” and “Beyond the Color Line,” a panel presentation produced by KET in 2012 in recognition of the 10th anniversary of the documentary.
+On the KET website you can view “Living the Story,” and “Beyond the Color Line,” a panel presentation produced by KET in 2012 in recognition of the 10th anniversary of the documentary.
 Access the oral history collection here.

 In addition to the Civil Rights Movement in Kentucky Oral History Project, the KOHC grant program has prioritized Kentucky’s African American history since its inception and continues to support projects that document black experiences in the Commonwealth.
 Please check Pass the Word to further explore these many collections at KHS and other Kentucky-based repositories.